Shahriyar31/git-handbook/README.md

 │   ├── 5.5-gitignore.md
 │   ├── 5.6-gui-clients.md
 │   └── 5.7-further-resources.md
-├── images/               # Optional: Directory for all diagrams and screenshots ├── LICENSE               # Your chosen open-source license ├── README.md             # This file: the entry point to the handbook └── CONTRIBUTING.md       # Guidelines for external contributions
+├── COMMAND_REFERENCE.md  # A quick cheatsheet for common Git commands ├── LICENSE               # Your chosen open-source license └── README.md             # This file: the entry point to the handbook
 ```

 ---